BrianKrikorian/Spring2022Thesis/Minutes/ThesisMinutes.md

 # MINUTES

+## 3/29 Minutes
+* The 2 graphs that look off are due to different ranges in the metrics, explain why these metrics have different ranges and why it makes sense
+* Distribution graph in order to tell the legend, use median, not mean?
+Would provide more even breakage
+* Clean up repo folder, get pdf to compile

 ## 3/22 Minutes
 * Do not need the extra files Michael had in his thesis, because I am using a .tex file, not .rmd
 * Use Michael's "Response to Comments" template in order to get the .tex file to compile